Nov 21, 2024

 6. Use student financial aid proceeds solely for direct educational costs and related living expenses.

-7. Know the implications that dropping a course or withdrawing from Union College will have on your student financial aid.
+7. Know the implications that dropping a course or withdrawing from UCNJ will have on your student financial aid.

 • Testing Center